 His basic message was that we need to encourage negotiation and diplomacy, since "war is not an option."
 We should be nonpartisan and advise our leaders not to play politics.
 We should encourage our elected officials and Trump to have realistic expectations and work for step-by-step, incremental changes with the gradual removal of sanctions as North Korea complies with the goal of denuclearization.
 We also need to continue to lobby for bills preventing the President from launching a preemptive attack, whether nuclear or conventional, if talks don't produce quick results.

-We also felt led to join with Physicians for Social Responsibility and advocate for a reduction of our nuclear arsenal.
-We are starting to make plans to visit with our elected officials in June to talk about these five policy solutions:
+We also felt led to join with Physicians for Social Responsibility and advocate for a reduction of our nuclear arsenal, and we will visit with our elected officials to talk about these five policy solutions:

 Specific bills include: